osgi/osgi.enroute.site/_services/osgi.enroute.webserver.capabilities.md

 %%% This did not work for me.
 When I create a new project using the enRoute templates, even when I name the project ending in `.webresource`, the resulting project is not a Web Resource project.
 That is, unless there is nothing specific to web resources in this project template, and I am just misunderstanding...

-A web resource, for example Angular, must be wrapped in a bundle.
+A Web Resource, for example Angular, must be wrapped in a bundle.
 The preferred location is `/static/<owner>/<product>/<version>`.
-This location will make the resource available over the web in a specific version.
+This location will make the resource available over the web as a specific version.
 This is however not required.
-For Angular this would be something like `/static/google/angular/1.4.4`.
+For Angular, using this approach would result in something like `/static/google/angular/1.4.4`.

-The web resource should then provide a capability.
+The Web Resource should then provide a capability.
 This capability name must be the generic path, in the previous Angular example this would be /google/angular.
 It should specify its version and a root attribute.
 The `root` path must point to a folder in the bundle that contains the resources.
 In our angular example this would be `/static/google/angular/1.4.4` but it can be anywhere in the bundle.
 The root path is not required to be publicly available though is is recommended.

 	Provide-Capability: \
 		osgi.enroute.webresource; \